 Salt sesame sauce

-- Pour the sake in a large heatproof bowl and microwave for 50 seconds at 600W.
+- Pour 1 tbsp sake into a heatproof bowl and microwave for 50 seconds at 600W.
 (This is to burn off the alcohol.)

 - Chill before serving.